sunzi1520/nashtech-springboot-demo/README.md

 # nashtech-springboot-demo
 A demo project using Spring Boot to create RESTful APIs to manipulate data of employees from a Postgres database.

+# Sample database

+The database name is "nashtech-springboot".

+The default URL to the database is "jdbc:postgresql://localhost:5432/nashtech-springboot".
+Additional information related to the database is in the following directory: src/main/resources/application.properties

+The SQL script to create the table 'Employees' and populate data into it is in the directory: src/main/resources/sample-script.sql

 # RESTful APIs
 **GET /api/employees**